nwg-piotr/nwgocc/README.md

 `nwgocc` and run the python code with the settings window open.
 As long as I have enough time and ~~beer~~ coffee, the preferences-related part may be written in the future.

-**Note** This is my very first more serious Go code.
+**Note** This is my very first more serious code in golang.
 I'm 100% sure it may (should) be improved in many ways.

 ## Installation

-Install [nwgcc](https://github.com/nwg-piotr/nwgcc) first.
+0. Install [nwgcc](https://github.com/nwg-piotr/nwgcc) first.
 Take a close look at optional dependencies.
 In case you decide not to use the `nwgcc` command any longer, you may omit the `python-pyalsa` package.

 1. Clone the repository, install the `go` package (make dependency).